viperclio/imageCompare/README.txt

 	<img src="img/demo2.png" />
 </div>

-and then declare a new instance of the plugin like:</br>
-var compare = new ImageDetect('.container');
+and then declare a new instance of the plugin like: var compare = new ImageDetect('.container');
               or
 var compare = new ImageDetect('.container', 2); // you can use 1, 2, 3 or 4 to set where the moving overlay will start at.
 Default is 2